Julia-Wagner/PawfectMatch/README.md

 ### **Edit profile**

 Each user can change their name, description, country and profile image.
-Only shelters are allowed to add an exact address and phone number.
+Only shelters are allowed to add an exact address, phone number and mail address.

 ![Profile edit shelter](docs/screenshots/profile_edit_shelter_desktop.png)\
 *Profile edit shelter on a desktop*